klei22/sblinuxlearners/Bash_Adventure_with_Bash_Scripting_Vim_and_Aliases/README.md

-# BASH and making your own commands
+# BASH and Making Your Own Commands

 Bash is a shell, (the sh in bash stand for shell)